64P/Swift–Gehrels

 64P/Swift–Gehrels is a periodic comet in the Solar System which has a current orbital period of 9.23 years.

+Observational history

 It was originally discovered on 17 November 1889 by Lewis A. Swift at the Warner Observatory, Rochester, New York, and was described by Swift as being pretty faint.
-It was rediscovered on 8 February 1973 by Tom Gehrels at the Palomar Observatory, California who estimated its brightness as a very low magnitude 19.
+It was rediscovered after it became a lost comet on 8 February 1973 by Tom Gehrels at the Palomar Observatory, California who estimated its brightness as a very low magnitude 19.

 It was also observed in 1981, 1991, 2000, 2009 and 2018.
 The 2018 apparition was the most favourable, with the comet reaching a peak magnitude of 9.
 It had its closest approach to the Earth on 28 October 2018, at a distance of 0.445 au.
 The comet had four outbursts.
-The brightest was on August 14, during which the comet brightened 2.7 magnitudes.
+The brightest was on 14 August, during which the comet brightened 2.7 magnitudes.